top of page

 Design can help to change someone’s perception, interpretation, and engagement with the world.
 Given the state of our planet, we cannot be stuck with our definition, we must stop and rethink our relationship with the environment.
 We have to step on a new and more sustainable path, minimize our ecological impact, foster greener technology and be more space-efficient.
 Along these lines, I envision designing new symbiotic dimensions in public spaces, operating within the context of experiences, values and histories of both the user and the environment.

-More specifically, this approach coincides well with a biophilic design approach, as also mentioned within my design identity.
+This approach coincides well with a biophilic design approach.
 Applying biophilic design has the capacity to alter the environmental conditions of a building or landscape in the short term, while over time supporting an ecologically robust and sustainable natural community.
 The question is not whether ecological change occurs, but rather if the net result over time will be a more productive and resilient natural environment as measured by indicators (e.g. biological diversity).
 I believe this is only possible when you are willing to design for other time frames than conventionally used; adopting an explorative and open-endedness within your design that aims to let users discover something they do not know yet.
-This ties in with my FMP, where an open-ended structure was designed that thrives in the exterior public environment which, over a longer period of time, does not decay but grows and ages in an aesthetic manner.
-On a different note, I think incorporating principles that have lost their relevance in time and resituating them within modern society within your design has the ability to be impactful and bring new value to those principles (e.g. the Myriorama project).
+On a different note, I think incorporating principles that have lost their relevance in time and resituating them within modern society has the ability to be impactful and bring new value to those principles.

 Essentially, I believe design should bring people closer to nature in a sense that both can seek refuge within their mutual public realm, thus rethinking their relationship to each other and to themselves.
 Rather than being rooted in dominance, the relationship between humans and nature should be based on a continuous process of reciprocal adaptation.
 By constituting this sense of awareness, responsibility and continuous exploration through design, I foresee environments that are socially and ecologically sound, yet also aesthetically satisfying.